acendan/reascripts/README.md

 - acendan_Set subprojects in selected items to random custom colors.lua

 ## My GitHub ReaPack Installation
-If you would like to import the scripts here that are not packaged with ReaTeams), copy and paste the following URL in Extensions > ReaPack > Import a Repository:
+If you would like to import the remainder of my scripts, those that are not packaged with ReaTeams, copy and paste the following URL in Extensions > ReaPack > Import a Repository:
 > https://acendan.github.io/reascripts/index.xml

 ### Scripts included in my GitHub that are *NOT* included in ReaTeams